-By learning and applying different skills such as iconography, typography, layout and composition, students are expected to complete an infographics design.
-Students will gain an understanding of how to compile data and research for the purpose of visual communication and learn how to simplify complex data into the form of simple and effective visual communication.
+In this module, students will gain an understanding of how to collect, interpret and compile data and research for the purpose of visual communication and learn how to simplify complex data into the form of simple and effective visual communication.
+Students will use layout, typography and iconography in a variety of styles and formats informed by conceptual reasoning in the final creation of their infographics.